-City Code, Chapter 13, Section 13.06, includes information on landscape design and installation requirements as well as the landscape watering management rules.
-Water management rules for outside irrigation are in effect year round.
+City Code, Chapter 13, Section 13.06.004, includes information on landscape design and installation requirements as well as the landscape watering management rules.
+Water management rules for outside irrigation are in effect year-round.
 Watering is limited to once a week by ordinance.
-Irrigation of landscaped areas with hose-end sprinklers, soaker hoses, or automatic irrigation systems is banned between 10 a.m. and 8 p.m. year round.
-Hand watering with a hose equipped with a positive cut-off device, a faucet-filled 5 gallon bucket or watering can, or drip irrigation system is permitted at any time.
-During droughts, the City Council may take action to restrict the above noted watering limitations.
+Irrigation of landscaped areas with hose-end sprinklers, soaker hoses, or automatic irrigation systems is banned between 10 a.m. and 8 p.m. year-round.
+Hand watering with a hose equipped with a positive cut-off device, a faucet-filled 5-gallon bucket, or a watering can is permitted at any time.
+During droughts, the City Council may take action to restrict the above-noted watering limitations.

-Recheck your irrigation timers periodically to ensure they are showing correct time periods especially when Daylight time changes occur or if you have experienced a power outage.
+- Recheck your irrigation timers periodically to ensure they are showing correct time periods, especially if you have experienced a power outage.

 - Reduce excessive landscape watering

 - Prevent any water waste from water runoff into the streets, alleys, gutters, ditches, rights-of-ways, and storm drainage systems.